GautierDorval/interpretive-governance-manifest/CONFORMANCE.md

 - specify the conformance level;
 - identify the scope of application;
-- avoid implying certification or endorsement.
+- avoid implying certification, endorsement, or approval.

 Example: